gaois/documental/docs/data/logainm/v0.9/data.en.md

 ### `supplier`

-Metadata regarding the publisher/supplier of a toponmy resource.
+Metadata regarding the publisher/supplier of a toponomy resource.

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |